OpenAI Academy

 Six strategies for getting better results in ChatGPT

-Asking the right question is just like giving clear directions to a student.
+Asking clear and thoughtful questions helps ChatGPT give useful answers.
+When we give context (like grade level, learning needs, or goals), we help the tool support all kinds of learners.
 The clearer you are, the more helpful the response.
 That’s what we call “prompting.”
 This blog will show you how to ask great questions, so you can save time and get more useful answers from ChatGPT.

 1. Write clear instructions